k-mate/RepData_PeerAssessment1/PA1_template.md

 **2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).**

-We plot using ggplot as well as lattice package (just for fun).
+We plot using ggplot package.

 ```r